 - Take it easy.
 Good news you have until August to get things done!
 While the school districts want to close out the year on time you will be able to see first hand where you need to spend more time.
 That is the thing you find a fun way to focus on during the summer.
 Oh, and did someone say sleep?
 No need for 6 am wake-ups.
-Plus, sleep is good for your immune system!
+Plus, sleep is good for your immune system (and attitude)!

 - Be fun.
 If you are doing any kind of physical training rest days are a requirement.
 Same thing for your brain.
 You are at home now.
 Your rest day could be on a Wednesday.
 Get nuts, do something unexpected, play with your kids, have a picnic, stay up late and look at constellations and roast s’mores.

 - Focus on Yourself – This is hard.
 Make sure you are caring for yourself because a crazy mama is no good to her kids.
 In an airline emergency, you put your mask on first.
 Same thing at home.
 Wake up early, stay up late, take a bath, take a walk – just do that thing that helps you reset yourself.